 Electrical Resistance boxes usually have two to four decades of resistance so that with reasonable precision they cover a considerable range of resistance, adjustable in small steps.
 For convenience of connection, terminals of the individual resistors are brought to copper blocks or studs, which are connected into the circuit by means of plugs or of dial switches using rotary laminated brushes; clean, well-fitted plugs probably have lower resistance than dial switches but are much less convenient to use.
 The residual inductance of decade groups of coils due to switch wiring, and the capacitance of connected but inactive coils, will probably exceed the residuals of the coils themselves, and it is to be expected that the time constant of an assembly of coils in a decade box will be considerably greater than that of the individual coils.

 Measurement of resistance is accomplished by a variety of methods, depending on the magnitude of the resistor and the accuracy required.
 Over the range from a few ohms to a megohm or more, an ohmmeter may be used for an accuracy of a few percent.
-A simple ohmmeter may consist of a milliammeter, dry cell, and resistor in a series circuit, the instrument scale being marked in resistance units.
+A simple ohmmeter may consist of a milliammeter, dry cell, and resistor in a series circuit, the instrument scale being marked in resistance units, if you obey ohm law.
 For a better value, the voltage drop is measured across the resistor for a measured or known current through it.
 Here, accuracy is limited by the instrument scales unless a potentiometer is used for the current and voltage measurements.
 The approach is also taken in the wide variety of digital multimeters now in common use.
 Their manufacturers' specifications indicate a range of accuracies from a few percent to 10 ppm (0.001%) or better from the simplest to the most precise meters.
 Bridge methods can have the highest accuracy, both because they are null methods in which two or more ratios can be brought to equality and because the measurements can be made by comparison with accurately known standards.
 For two-terminal resistors, a Wheatstone bridge can be used; for four-terminal measurements, a Kelvin bridge or a current comparator bridge can be used.
 Bridges for either two- or four-terminal measurements also may be based on resistive dividers.
 Because of their extremely high input impedance, digital voltmeters that be used with standard resistors in unbalanced bridge circuits of high accuracy.

 Digital multi meters are frequently used to make low-power measurements of resistors in the range between a few ohms and a hundred megohms or so.
 Resolution of such instruments varies from 1% of full scale to a part per million of full scale.
 These meters generally use a constant-current source with a known current controlled by comparing the voltage drop on an internal "standard" resistor to the EMF produced by a Zener diode.
 The current is set at such a level as to make the meter direct-reading in terms of the displayed voltage; that is, the number displayed by the meter reflects the voltage drop across the resistor, but the decimal point is moved and the scale descriptor is displayed as appropriate.
 Multimeters typically use three or more fixed currents and several voltage ranges to produce seven or more decade ranges with the full-scale reading from 1.4 to 3.9 times the range.
 For example, on the 1000-0 range, full scale may be 3,999.999 Q. Power dissipated in the measured resistor generally does not exceed 30 mW and reaches that level only in the lowest ranges where resistors are usually designed to handle many times that power.
 The most accurate multimeters have a resolution of 1 to 10 ppm of range on all ranges above the 10-0 range.
 Their sensitivity, linearity, and short-term stability make it possible to compare nominally equal resistors by substitution with an uncertainty 2 to 3 times the least count of the meter.
 This permits their use in making very accurate measurements, up to 10 ppm, or resistors whose values are close to those of standards at hand.
 Many less expensive multimeters have only two leads or terminals to use to make measurements.
 In those cases, the leads from the meter to the resistor to be measured become part of the measured